linuxserver/docker-sabnzbd/README.md

 ## Updates

+* Shell access whilst the container is running: `docker exec -it sabnzbd /bin/bash`
-* Upgrade to the latest version simply `docker restart sabnzbd`.
+* Upgrade to the latest version: `docker restart sabnzbd`
-* To monitor the logs of the container in realtime `docker logs -f sabnzbd`.
+* To monitor the logs of the container in realtime: `docker logs -f sabnzbd`

 ## Credits
 https://github.com/jcfp/debpkg-par2tbb for the par2 multicore used in this container.

 ## Versions
++ **14.03.2016:** Refresh image to pick up latest RC
 + **23.01.2015:** Refresh image.
 + **14.12.2015:** Refresh image to pick up latest beta
 + **21.08.2015:** Intial Release.